-- a) In accordance with General Academic Rule 4.8.2., a student admitted to a master's degree programme works under the supervision of a supervisor appointed, subject to the approval of the Faculty Board, by the responsible academic director. - b) For each student, at least one supervisor/promotor will be appointed who has the status of being eligible to be appointed as a member of the Faculty Board.
-However, applications for exceptions, may be presented to the higher degrees committee, who will make a recommendation to the Faculty Board for final consideration. - c) With reference to General Academic Rule 4.8.5., the Faculty Board may in exceptional circumstances approve the appointment of a co-supervisor on the grounds of relevant technical expertise despite such a person not being in possession of a master's degree.
+- a) In accordance with General Academic Rule 4.8.2., a student admitted to a master's degree programme works under the supervision of a supervisor appointed, subject to the approval of the faculty board, by the academic director concerned. - b) For each student, at least one supervisor/promotor will be appointed that is of the status of being eligible to be appointed as a member of the Faculty Board.
+However, applications for exceptions, may be presented to the higher degrees committee, who will make a recommendation to the Faculty Board for final consideration. - c) With reference to General Academic Rule 4.8.5., the faculty board may in exceptional circumstances approve the appointment of a co-supervisor on the grounds of relevant technical expertise despite such a person not being in possession of a master's degree.
 Such applications will be motivated by the applicable research director, applicable scientific committee and recommended for approval by the Faculty Board. - d) When a student submits his/her notice of submission, the final list of supervisors/promotors may be amended, based on their contributions made during the study.